DavidHetherington/Cities-WebPage-JQuery/Readme.txt

-The code builds a table of cities with population, cost of living, and crime rate which it gets from the
-REST API provided by CitiesBE.js which is hosted somewhere else, for example on an Amazon EC2 instance.
+The code builds a table of cities with population, cost of living, and crime rate which it gets from the RESTful API provided by CitiesBE.js which is hosted somewhere else, for example on an Amazon EC2 instance.
 CitiesBE.js in turn accesses the Cities Collection in the asatte-press-city-guide database on Mongolab.com.